HimeChan0048/Modul3UI/README.md

 Pyserial
   pip install pyserial

-When not connecting to serial, please comment the serial part.
+When not connecting with serial communication, please comment all the serial part .